THE arrival of September may have brought slightly cooler temperatures to southern Spain, but the baking heat has now returned in earnest.

 More assessments presenting chronologically the line of research published in this blog can be accessed in the category Framework and Timeline.

 For anybody interested in the posts related with this discussion here I leave you those more relevant in chronological order (there are comments bellow some of them.
 Please check them out):

 Citing This Site

 "Title", published online "Month"+"Year", retrieved on "Month""Day", "Year" from http://www.diegofdezsevilla.wordpress.com.
 By Diego Fdez-Sevilla, PhD.

 More guidance on citing this web as a source can be found at NASA webpage: http://solarsystem.nasa.gov/bibliography/citations#!

-DOIs can be generated on demand by request by email: d.fdezsevilla(at)gmail.com for those publications missing at the ResearchGate profile vinculated with this project.
+DOIs can be generated on demand by request at email: d.fdezsevilla(at)gmail.com for those publications missing at the ResearchGate profile vinculated with this project.

-Author´s profile: Bachelor in General Biology, Masters degree "Licenciado" in Environmental Sciences (2001, Spain).
+**Author´s profile: Born in 1974.
+Bachelor in General Biology, Masters degree "Licenciado" in Environmental Sciences (2001, Spain).
 PhD in Aerobiology (2007, UK).
 Lived, acquired training and worked in Spain, UK, Germany and Poland.
-I have shared the outcome from my previous work as scientific speaker in events held in those countries as well as in Switzerland and Finland.
+I have shared the outcome from my work previous to 2013 as scientific speaker in events held in those countries as well as in Switzerland and Finland.